particle-iot/docs/src/content/reference/device-os/firmware.md

 - `len` The length of the data in bytes
 - `force` If true, then multiple blocks of the same type can be appended.
 The default is false, which replaces an existing block and is the normal behavior.

-Note that advertising data is limited to 31 bytes, and each block includes a type and a length byte, so you are quite limited in what you can add.
+Note that advertising data is limited to 31 bytes (`BLE_MAX_ADV_DATA_LEN`), and each block includes a type and a length byte, so you are quite limited in what you can add.

 #### appendCustomData